School Secretary Salary

 Popular Skills for School Secretary

-Survey participants wield an impressively varied skill set on the job.
-Most notably, skills in Office Administration, Microsoft Office, Customer Relations, and Scheduling are correlated to pay that is above average.
+Survey results imply that School Secretaries deploy a deep pool of skills on the job.
+Most notably, skills in Customer Relations, Microsoft Office, Office Administration, and Microsoft Word are correlated to pay that is above average.
 Those listing Data Entry as a skill should be prepared for drastically lower pay.
-Records Management and Bilingual also typically command lower compensation.
-Those familiar with Microsoft Office also tend to know Customer Service, Typing, and Customer Relations.
+Records Management and Accounting also typically command lower compensation.
+Most people skilled in Microsoft Office are similarly competent in Customer Service, Typing, and Customer Relations.

 Pay by Experience Level for School Secretary